 Did you or a loved one sustain a brain injury in Vista, CA?
 Brain damage can change your life in dramatic and permanent ways.
-An experienced Vista brain injury lawyer at Petrov Law Firm can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering.
+Call (619) 344-0360 to contact an experienced Vista brain injury lawyer at Petrov Law Firm to help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering.

 We’ve been working hard to recover meaningful compensation awards for accident victims since we opened our doors in 2012.
 Over the years, we’ve recovered over $40 million for injured clients across Southern California.